Gowtham0786/AutomationCode/README.md

 2.ReusableComponents.java   // There are two methods in this class for  validating the Player's Country & Role.

 **To Execute the Test Cases:**
-1.ValidatePlayersCountry // This class is created to validate whether team has 4 Foreign Players.
-2.ValidatePlayersRole // This class is created to validate whether team has atleast 1 wicket-keeper.
+1.ValidatePlayersCountry.java  <<<This class is created to validate whether team has 4 Foreign Players.>>> 2.ValidatePlayersRole.java     <<<This class is created to validate whether team has atleast 1 wicket-keeper.>>>

 **Instructions to Run the project :**